 Their smart home integration potential, meanwhile, is identical - anything you can do on an older Echo Dot will still work on the new spherical model, and the reverse should be true, too.

 As Amazon often does with its product refreshes, the new Echo Dot has debuted at the same price as the old one, so there's no change there.
-However, the older puck-shaped model has now had an instant discount of 20% applied, and we wouldn't be suprised if it gets either a permanently lower price point, or is simply discounted regularly enough to not need one.
+However, the older puck-shaped model has had a price cut to reflect the fact that it's older.

-That means that while they have the same RRP, you should be able to get the older Echo Dot at a slightly lower price than the new globe.
-However, the margin won't be big - and we think it's really the design that should sway most people.
+However, the margin isn't very big - and we think it's really the design that should sway most people.

 If you're a fan of the new spherical look, then the newer speaker is going to be right up your street, but if you look at it and can't get on board, the older Echo Dot might be more palatable.
 Ultimately, as with so many things, it comes down to taste!